frankcholula/sapr/assignment2/README.md

 pip install poetry
 ```

-Once you have the correct Python version, you can install the dependencies by
+Finally, you can install the dependencies by
 ```bash
 poetry shell
 poetry install